 The 2020 Kia Stinger is a sports sedan that supposedly combines power and spaciousness.
 The automaker claims it is “built to thrill,” but many customers aren’t excited about the adventures it provides.
-From the defective fuel system to the shoddy structure, there’s a lot going wrong with this Kia car.
+Complaints highlight issues with the sedan shuddering, losing power, stalling, and shutting off.
+They also report issues with the brakes and steering wheel that may be related to other faulty components.

 Complaint Category